-The introduction of this tax will make Malaysia the second country in Southeast Asia to do so, following a similar model as our neighbour, Singapore.
+The introduction of this tax made Malaysia the second country in Southeast Asia to do so, following a similar model as our neighbour, Singapore.
 The digital space is growing rapidly to become one of the most important segments of the Malaysian market, and it hasn’t been tapped into yet.
 So, of course lah the government would want to jump in!

-Taxing the digital sector will mean that there’s a great opportunity for the government to receive additional assistance in strengthening and expanding their revenue base.
+Taxing the digital sector means that there’s a great opportunity for the government to receive additional assistance in strengthening and expanding their revenue base.
 Especially in the case of a new government that’s held responsible to reduce the huge national debt that they inherited from the previous government (ahem, 1MDB, anyone).

 Additionally, the government has rationalised that this tax is necessary to even out the playing field between foreign and local businesses within the digital space.
 Currently, global digital businesses are enjoying massive profits without taxes in Malaysia, due to the fact that they don’t have a physical presence in the country.

 Instead, these companies get to declare their profits in their country of origin (where their headquarters are), which means that other countries such as Malaysia will lose out on the potential tax revenue.
 Not fair like that, right?

 So, what are some of the concerns and possible roadblocks to this new tax?

 Economic experts and prominent industry players have already shared their thoughts on the introduction of the digital tax.
 Basically, they’re not a happy bunch.

 Some have expressed concerns that it has negative effects on the tech companies and e-commerce players.
 This is due to the assumption that it will create some sort of a double charge: digital tax AND everyone’s favourite-topic-to-complain-about, the Sales and Services Tax (SST).